calvinchengyx/dphil_thesis/project_memo/ctsurv_p1_memo.md

 [^3]: The working document for this step is _keywords_0116.md_, saved at folder: Oxford OneDrive - thesis - paper 1

 ----------

+# 20241103
+for the past week, i finished all variable calculation and survival analysis code, just need to test the survival analysis results and decide to use one. todo
+    - test survival analysis in R and run results
+    - put results into words on Overleaf

 # 20241028
 - done
     - redo bertopic clustering, making sure it is the umberalla cluster of annoy cluster.